Probate Q&A Series

 North Carolina law ranks estate claims in a priority order set out in G.S.
 28A-15-6.
 The personal representative:

-• Sends formal notices to lien holders and secured creditors.
+• May send notices or communications to lien holders and secured creditors as needed.

 • Verifies each claim by reviewing documentation such as mortgage or judgment liens.

-• Negotiates payoffs or schedules payments in accordance with the estate’s cash flow.
+• Negotiates payoffs or schedules payments in accordance with the estate’s administration.

 Contacting lien holders early prevents surprises at settlement and ensures valid claims get paid in the correct order.